Posted April 7, 2016

-This is the first blog in a three-part series co-written by LookingGlass Cyber Threat Intelligence Group (CTIG) Senior Threat Analyst Emilio Iasiello and LIFARS Marketing Manager Michal Nemcok*.
+This is the first blog in a three-part series co-written by LookingGlass Cyber Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat.
+Group (CTIG) Senior Threat Analyst Emilio Iasiello and LIFARS Marketing Manager Michal Nemcok*.
 The series provides a high level overview of the global cyber crime underground and the biggest players in this space.
 Today we will be discussing the Chinese underground.

 Cyber crime is projected to cost the global economy an astounding $445 billion.
 To put that amount into perspective, Russia’s national budget for 2014 was $440 billion.
 With those types of profits, it’s easy to see how cyber crime has been such a disruptive force to businesses worldwide, as well as why this “business” is so lucrative and why more and more criminals are becoming involved in the underground digital black market.
 Unlike what’s been observed in the past (and what many still believe), it’s no longer necessary to be a highly skilled hacker to execute the types of cyber attacks that yield substantive financial rewards.
 In many cases, all that’s needed is a credit card – everything else can be bought.